As an avid solo female traveler and Norwegian native, I’ve explored my homeland’s stunning landscapes in countless ways over the years.

 The relatively small size of the ships (most carry around 600 passengers) creates an intimate setting that’s ideal for solo travelers looking to connect with others or enjoy peaceful solitude.

-They’re perfect spots to curl up with a book, journal about your experiences, or simply watch the ever-changing scenery glide by.
+I particularly love the ship’s panoramic lounges, perfect for curling up with a book, journaling about your experiences, or simply watching the ever-changing scenery glide by.

-These quiet moments of reflection, surrounded by Norway’s stunning coastal landscapes, are often the most memorable parts of the journey.
+These quiet moments of reflection, surrounded by Norway’s unreal coastal landscapes, will probably be the most memorable parts of your journey.

 Culinary Delights for the Solo Foodie

-As a solo traveler, dining alone can sometimes feel awkward, but on Hurtigruten, it will be a celebrated part of the experience, seated at the window where you take in the spectacular nature floating by outside without interruption.
+As a solo traveler, dining alone can sometimes feel awkward, but seated at the window on Hurtigruten, you can take in the spectacular nature floating outside without interruption – you will forget all about any awkwardness!

-I’ve savored everything from freshly caught Arctic char to hand-picked cloudberries, each dish telling a story of Norway’s diverse culinary landscape.
+I’ve tried everything from freshly caught Arctic char to hand-picked cloudberries, each dish unique to Norway’s northern and western culinary landscape.

-The dining experience becomes a journey in itself, allowing you to taste your way along the coast with the local produce on the menu.
+Taste your way along the coast with the local produce on the menu!

 Excursions: Tailored Adventures for Solo Explorers